MrToph/eosiac/README.md

-> ⚠️ `eosiac` is currently under active development and not yet released.
+> ⚠️ `eosiac` is currently under active development and a **beta** release.
+It is not yet recommended for production use.
 If you want to get involved, see the [Contributing guidelines](#contributing).

 # eosiac